telerik/kendo-react-layout/docs/tabstrip/api.md

 #### onSelect `Function`

-Will be called each time new tab is selected, and will include the index of the selected tab as an argument.
+The event is called each time a new tab is selected, and includes the index of the selected tab as an argument.